Pokemon Go, Please Go!

 I have never really understood the craze of Pokemon Go.
 As my path has never crossed with a Pokemon-goer, it has never mattered to me that much.

-Imagine my surprise whilst in the beautiful Frogner Park in Oslo whilst looking at the amazing but slightly strange sculptures, our paths collided!
+Imagine my surprise whilst in the beautiful Frogner Park in Oslo.
+It happened whilst I was looking at the amazing but slightly strange sculptures in the park when our paths collided!

-There were at least 50-60 people with their heads deep in their phone – standing within the frames of tourist photos.
-Using their power packs to charge their phones for a game rather than to take lasting memories.
+There were at least 50-60 people with their heads deep in their phone and standing within the frames of tourist’s photos.
+They were using their power packs to charge their phones for a game rather than to take photos of lasting memories.

 It made me ponder for a moment.
 Why were they not enjoying this wonderful place?
 Why were they not enjoying the culture of the city?
 Why come here at all?

 I felt it ruined the atmosphere of touristic places but could I be wrong?
-So once leaving Norway I had a little Google.
+So, once leaving Norway I did a little online research on Pokemon Go.
 Was I missing something?
 Is there something about the Pokemon Go craze that I failed to get a good grasp of?

-Interestingly I found that places use Pokemon to bring people to their city.
+Interestingly, during my research, I discovered that places use Pokemon Go to bring people to their city.
 It attracts Pokemon tourists.
-Perhaps Pokemon were helping tourist boards.
+Perhaps, Pokemon were helping tourist boards.

 I thought further.
-Once I was a child uninterested in culture.
+Once I was a child uninterested in culture, as well.
 I had been dragged around, sulking, by my parents.
 I am pretty sure that I would have benefited from an incentive of cartoon characters.

 So either love it or hate it.
 Pokemon Go is here to stay . . . until the next craze kicks in.